Own right of the debtor to exercise the remedies

 Conditions of participation in decisions in a real estate civil society

-The Court of Cassation recalls that under the terms of article 1844 of the civil code, only the partners have the right to participate in the collective decisions of the company.
+The Court of Cassation recalls that under article 1844 of the Civil Code, only partners have the right to participate in the collective decisions of the company.

-Thus, the Court confirms the appeal ruling pronouncing the nullity of a general meeting in which the heirs of a deceased partner took part and during which they participated in the appointment of the manager when they did not could claim neither approval nor the status of associate.
+Thus, the Court confirms the appeal judgment pronouncing the nullity of a general meeting in which the heirs of a deceased partner took part and during which they participated in the designation of the manager when they could not take advantage of an approval, nor the quality of partner.

 Abuse of majority

-The decision of the judges on the merits is confirmed by the Court of Cassation on the grounds that the principle of unanimity, unless otherwise stipulated, to modify the statutes, laid down by article 1836 of the civil code, falls under the mandatory provisions of the title referred to in the article 1844-10 of the same code.
+The decision of the trial judges is confirmed by the Court of Cassation on the grounds that the principle of unanimity, unless otherwise clauses, to modify the articles of association, posed by article 1836 of the Civil Code, falls under the imperative provisions of the title referred to in article 1844-10 of the same code.